-It is used in the treatment of acute traumatic processes such as post-traumatic inflammation in tendons, ligaments and joints due to strains, strains and contusions.
+It is used to treat acute traumatic processes such as post-traumatic inflammation in tendons, ligaments, and joints due to strains, strains, and contusions.

-It is also indicated in localized forms of soft tissue rheumatism, acute and subacute bursitis, shoulder-hand syndrome and periarthropathy (soft tissue inflammation) and acute gouty arthritis.
+It is also indicated in localized soft-tissue rheumatism, acute and subacute bursitis, shoulder-hand syndrome, periarthropathy (soft tissue inflammation), and acute gouty arthritis.

-Tablets: In cases of rheumatoid arthritis and other rheumatic disorders, the recommended initial dose is one capsule every 8 hours for a period of 7 days.
+Tablets: In rheumatoid arthritis and other rheumatic disorders, the recommended initial dose is one capsule every 8 hours for seven days.

-The dose is gradually decreased, for one week, one capsule is administered every 12 hours for a period of 7 days, and finally the dose is reduced to one capsule every 24 hours for another seven days.
+The dose gradually decreases; one capsule is administered every 12 hours for seven days for one week.
+Finally, the amount is reduced to one tablet every 24 hours for another seven days.

 In the fourth week of treatment, reduce the dose until you reach a maintenance dose of one capsule every three days for a week until the treatment is complete.

-The prescribed doses vary according to the type of disease, the severity and the response of the treatment.
+The prescribed doses vary according to the type of disease, the severity, and the treatment response.

-Gel : It should be applied twice a day, in the entire area of pain that requires treatment, applying in sufficient quantity on the affected parts.
+Gel: It should be applied twice a day in the entire area of pain that requires treatment and used in sufficient quantity on the affected parts.

 Mechanism of action

-Indomethacin belongs to non-steroidal anti-inflammatories and has anti-inflammatory and analgesic properties similar to those of salicylates, which is a potent inhibitor of cyclooxygenase.
+Indomethacin belongs to nonsteroidal anti-inflammatories and has anti-inflammatory and analgesic properties similar to salicylates, a potent cyclooxygenase inhibitor.

-This enzyme forms the prostaglandins that intervene in the inflammatory process, as well as inhibits the mobility of polymorphonuclear leukocytes.
+This enzyme forms the prostaglandins that intervene in the inflammatory process and inhibits the mobility of polymorphonuclear leukocytes.

-Methocarbamol is the muscle relaxant, whose mechanism of action is not yet established, but may be due to its general depressant effect on the central nervous system, its action is rapid.
+Methocarbamol is a muscle relaxant whose mechanism of action is not yet established but may be due to its general depressant effect on the central nervous system; its movement is rapid.

 Methocarbamol is also used in the symptomatic treatment of painful muscle spasms that are associated with musculoskeletal disorders.

-The oral artridol are similar to those presented by other corticosteroids .
+The oral art idol is similar to those presented by other corticosteroids.

-Methocarbamol can cause headache, blurred vision, dizziness and drowsiness.
+Methocarbamol can cause headaches, blurred vision, dizziness, and drowsiness.

-Betamethasone for a long time can cause an increase in blood pressure, produces an increase in weight, moon face and acne.
+Betamethasone for a long time can cause an increase in blood pressure and produces an increase in weight, moon face, and acne.

-It can also cause hyperglycemia, increases sensitivity to infections, osteoporosis, myopathy, behavioral changes, cataracts and growth arrest.
+It can also cause hyperglycemia, increased sensitivity to infections, osteoporosis, myopathy, behavioral changes, cataracts, and growth arrest.

 Artridol gel can cause the following side effects: